-6. Are there other changes proposed?
+6. Are there other changes?

-Yes, two further changes are proposed.
+Yes, two further changes have been made:

-- The FCA proposes to add to the list of AMNMBs a new express exemption, which confirms that short-term trading commentary is an AMNMB.
-As such, short-term trading commentary may be received by a UK firm for free, without breaching the inducements rules. - Separately, the FCA also proposes to delete the existing AMNMB exemption relating to research on companies with a market capitalisation of less than GBP 200 million, on the basis that the new option for bundled payments can apply to research on companies of any size and to avoid any additional complexity in the rules.
-(The equivalent AMNMB exemption relating to corporate access for such issuers would remain in place).
+- The FCA added to the list of AMNMBs a new express exemption, which confirms that short-term trading commentary is an AMNMB.
+As such, short-term trading commentary may be received by a UK firm for free, without breaching the inducements rules. - Separately, the FCA also deleted the existing AMNMB relating to research on companies with a market capitalisation of less than GBP 200 million, on the basis that the new option for joint payments can apply to research on companies of any size and to avoid any additional complexity in the rules.
+(The equivalent AMNMB exemption relating to corporate access for such issuers remains in place).

-7. What will be the options for receiving research, if this is adopted?
+7. What will be the options for receiving research?

-If all of the changes proposed in the consultation paper are implemented, then UK investment managers will have the following options for acquiring investment research:
+UK investment managers now have the following options for acquiring investment research:

-AMNMBs P&L model RPA model Bundled payments model [NEW] A firm may receive any of the following for free, as an AMNMB: • Generic information • Issuer-sponsored research • Research received during a trial period • Research related to fixed income, currency or commodity (FICC) instruments • Research from an independent research provider that is not part of a financial services group • Openly available / publicly available research • Short-term trading commentary, linked to trade execution services [NEW] Separately from the AMNMB exemptions, a firm may receive research in return for direct payments by the firm out of its own resources (P&L).
-Separately from the AMNMB exemptions, a firm may receive research in return for payments from a separate RPA, provided that: • the RPA is funded by a specific research charge to the client • the manager must set and regularly assess a research budget as an internal measure • the manager must regularly assess the quality of the research purchased • the manager makes prior, ongoing and ad-hoc disclosure of the use of the RPA • the manager obtains and documents the client's agreement to use of the RPA • the manager complies with governance, oversight and control requirements Separately from the AMNMB exemptions, a firm may receive research in return for bundled (joint) payments for third party research and execution services, provided that the manager implements: • agreements with research providers and structures for allocation of payments • a budget to establish the amount needed for third party research • an approach for the allocation across clients of the costs of research purchased through bundled payments • an annual assessment of value • client disclosures
+AMNMBs P&L model RPA model joint payments model [NEW] A firm may receive any of the following for free, as an AMNMB: • Generic information • Issuer-sponsored research • Research received during a trial period • Research related to fixed income, currency or commodity (FICC) instruments • Research from an independent research provider that is not part of a financial services group • Openly available / publicly available research • Short-term trading commentary, linked to trade execution services [NEW] Separately from the AMNMB exemptions, a firm may receive research in return for direct payments by the firm out of its own resources (P&L).
+Separately from the AMNMB exemptions, a firm may receive research in return for payments from a separate RPA, provided that: • the RPA is funded by a specific research charge to the client • the manager must set and regularly assess a research budget as an internal measure • the manager must regularly assess the quality of the research purchased • the manager makes prior, ongoing and ad-hoc disclosure of the use of the RPA • the manager obtains and documents the client's agreement to use of the RPA • the manager complies with governance, oversight and control requirements Separately from the AMNMB exemptions, a firm may receive research in return for bundled (joint) payments for third party research and execution services, provided that the manager implements: • arrangements with research providers and structures for allocation of payments • a budget to establish the amount needed for third party research • an approach for the allocation across clients of the costs of research purchased through joint payments • an annual assessment of value • client disclosures